The Stochastic Reach-Avoid Problem and Set Characterization for Diffusions: Connection Between the Reach-Avoid Problem and PDE Characterization

-In this section we draw a connection between the reach-avoid problem of \secref{sec:ProblemStatement} and the stochastic optimal control problems stated in \secref{sec:Connection to Stochastic Optimal Control Problem}.
-To this end, note that on the one hand, an assumption on the sets $A$ and $B$ in the reach-avoid problem (Definition \ref{def:RA within}) within the time interval $[0, T]$ is that they are closed.
-On the other hand, our solution to the stochastic optimal control problem (defined in \secref{sec:Connection to Stochastic Optimal Control Problem} and solved in \secref{sec:Alternative Characterization}) relies on lower semicontinuity of the payoff function $\ell$ in \eqref{V}, see Assumption \ref{a:exit time}.\ref{a:exit time:l lsc}
+In this section we draw a connection between the reach-avoid problem of \secref{sec:ProblemStatement} and the stochastic optimal control problems stated in \secref{sec:connection}.
+This connection for the problem of reach-avoid at the terminal time $T$ (Definition \ref{def:RA terminal}) is straightforward, as it only suffices to ensure that the target set $A$ is open and the avoid set $B$ is closed.
+Namely, set $B$ being closed fulfills the requirement of Proposition \ref{prop:Reach-Terminal} that bridges the problem $\wt \RA$ to optimal control $\wt V_1$ in \eqref{Vtilde 1}.
+On the other hand, set $A$ being open guarantees that the payoff function $\ind{A}$ meets the lower semicontinuity of Assumption~\ref{a:exit time}\ref{a:exit time:l lsc}, which allows to deploy the PDE characterization developed in \secref{sec:Alternative Characterization} (i.e., Theorem \ref{Theorem DPE 1} together with boundary conditions in Theorem \ref{thm:boundary}) to approach $\wt V_1$ in \eqref{Vtilde 1} for numerical purposes.

+However, the above discussion does not immediately apply to the reach-avoid problem within $[t,T]$ (Definition \ref{def:RA within}).
+That is, Proposition \ref{prop:Reach-V1} imposes a constraint on both sets $A$ and $B$ to be closed, which is clearly in contradiction with the lower semicontinuity of the payoff function $\ell$ in \eqref{V}.